 Munich is situated in the south of Bavaria.
 It is highly recognized for its exceptional architecture, distinctive culture, the annual Oktoberfest beer celebration, its lively cultural scene and world-class museums.
 If you are looking for an ideal place to spend your vacation with your loved ones, Munich is the place to be.
 Some of the things to do in Munich include:

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-International entry status: Entry is partially open for citizens and permanent residents of France
+International entry is allowed for: Entry is unrestricted for citizens and permanent residents of France

 What are the requirements?